AriFordsham/GHCWiki/sequent-core.md

   - Then post LLL unfoldings won't affect downstream modules
   - But newly-small functions can still be inlined
   - Absolutely requires Arity/CAF info to be fed back from `CoreToStg`

+- Join points are always fully eta-expanded, even when they would be trivial otherwise.
+This greatly simplifies many traversals, since typically the first step in processing a join point of arity N is to grab exactly N lambdas.
+The problem is that `exprIsTrivial` then returns `False`.
+This is particularly bad in `preInlineUnconditionally`, so there we check if a join point is eta-reducible to a trivial expression.
+But it's an ugly workaround, and there are other issues as well (sometimes trivial join points become loop breakers, for instance).
+Better would be to relax the invariant to allow trivial join points to elide lambdas, then provide a convenience function to eta-expand when needed (not hard to do for a trivial expression!).